mhenke/CYBR8420-SoftwareAssurance-Proposal/project-proposal.md

 Once complete, you should monitor your PR for comments and feedback in case any further modifications should be made.

-More in-depth details regarding each step one should take to contribute to Keycloak can be found here - https://github.com/keycloak/keycloak/blob/main/CONTRIBUTING.md
+More in-depth details regarding each step one should take to contribute to Keycloak can be found [here](https://github.com/keycloak/keycloak/blob/main/CONTRIBUTING.md).

 ## 6. Security History
 **Vulnerabilities and Fixes:**